rohan-g0re/Leetcode/Neetcode/DP/1D/7_longest_palidrome_SUBSTRING.md

 ## Approach 2: two pointer

-#### LOGIC --> INSTEAD of validating palindrome from outside --> start validating them from center --> so for a string "bab" you set your pointers l ad r at 'a' and then start moving outwards to find "WHAT IS THE BIGGEST SUBSTRING THAT 'a' IS A PART OF"
+#### LOGIC --> INSTEAD of validating palindrome from outside --> start validating them from center --> so for a string "bab" you set your pointers l and r at 'a' and then start moving outwards to find "WHAT IS THE BIGGEST SUBSTRING THAT 'a' IS A PART OF"

+## IMPORTANT: we want the l and r to start their lookup from the center of the PALINDROMIC STRING --> and, we are not talking about the center of the given string

 ```cpp